Complexity of the Zero Set of a Matrix Schubert Ideal: Acknowledgments

 \section{Acknowledgments}

 LE and CM were partially funded by NSF CAREER grant DMS-2142656, DMS-2521270.
 We thank Akihiro Higashitani and John Shareshian for useful conversations.
 We also thank Sanah Suri for helping review code to compute examples.
+We are very grateful to the anonymous referees for their constructive comments, all of which improved the manuscript.